Sammy at Welcome Center

 Awards and Disbursements

 If financial aid is awarded, it is first used to cover any pending balance that you have with the college.
 If there is a remaining amount it will be issued through BankMobile Disbursements.
-If this is your first time receiving a disbursement through them, BankMobile will send you an access code via mail or email to allow you to create an account and select a refund preference. (it is important to have the most current email address in your account)
+When you receive your first disbursement of financial aid at Cabrillo, BankMobile will send you an access code via email that will allow you to create an account and select a refund preference.
+Please ensure that your email address on file with Cabrillo is correct and up to date.

-Steps on how to update your student information, click here.
+For steps on how to update your student information such as email, click here.

 To access BankMobile's Website, click here.

 Your Financial Aid offer letter is based on full-time enrollment.
-If you are enrolled in less than full-time, the amount you receive will be based on the number of units you are enrolled in.
+If you are enrolled less than full-time, the amount you receive will be based on the number of units you are enrolled in.
+Some awards such as Pell Grant scale to the number of units you are enrolled, offering 50 percent at half-time enrollment, while other awards may require a minimum number of units enrolled to receive the award at all.

 Please note: Students will not be awarded for waitlisted courses or late starting classes unless you are registered in the class before Census Date and attend at least one day in the course.
 We will not adjust awards for students with completed files after that date.